kolachitech/kolachi/downloads/pia-announcements/README.md

 > [!NOTE]
-> Declined but can still be downloaded from the GitHub URLs in the description.
+> Declined by Flightsim.to but can still be downloaded from the GitHub URLs in the description.

 ![Screenshot](1-Screenshot.jpg)